ansys/pyansys-quarto-cheatsheet/doc/source/index.rst

         :link: getting-started
         :link-type: doc

-        Learn how to install PyAnsys Quarto Cheat Sheet.
+        Learn how to install PyAnsys Quarto Cheat Sheet in user mode.

     .. grid-item-card:: User guide :fa:`book-open-reader`
         :padding: 2 2 2 2
         :link: user-guide
         :link-type: doc

-        Understand how to use the YAML configuration file for a cheat sheet to format it.
+        Understand how to render a PDF file of a cheat sheet and use its YAML configuration file to format it.

     .. grid-item-card:: Examples :fa:`code`
         :padding: 2 2 2 2